 Your goal is to fully acknowledge the feelings behind their question or statement.
 If they argue, for example, that consumers don’t have the patience for video ads, you can reply by saying: “You’re right; some people hate video ads so much, they’d rather skip a video entirely than sit through those 15-30 seconds”—taking their statement even further than they did.
 Once you see them relax (which is a sign they feel validated) you can share your own views: “The reason I believe video advertising is the biggest trend to watch is…” Try to avoid the words “but” and “however.”
 Most of us recognize “Yes, but…” to mean “no.”

 These techniques can go a long way in improving how you communicate with your audience.
 They’ll make your talk more compelling by engaging listeners and making them feel more invested in the content you’re presenting.
-You made it to the big stage of SXSW.
-Now make sure you own the auditorium while you’re there.
+You made it to the big stage – now make sure you own the auditorium while you’re there.